Techtonica/techtonica.org/README.md

 ## Getting Started

 This app uses Python 3.6; please stick to this version.
+If you use [pyenv](https://github.com/pyenv/pyenv) this should happen automatically.

 ### Running Locally